-Machine learning involves training a system with huge amounts of data, then using that trained system to make inferences about new data it’s never seen.
-The simplest example is a system designed for detecting objects in images.
-Images tagged with the objects they contain are fed into the system, and the system “learns” how to detect those objects in other images.
-The more data it learns from, the more accurate the system will become.
+The simplest example is a system designed to detect objects in images.
+Images with those objects are provided to the system, which “learns” how to detect those objects in other images.
+The more objects in images it detects, the more accurate the detection system becomes.

 Machine learning, or AI, involves training a system with huge amounts of data, then using that trained system to make inferences about new data it has never seen.